Butterfly stroke: Leg movement

 The legs move together using different muscles.
 The shoulders rise with a strong up and medium down kick, then lower with a strong down and up kick.
 A fluid undulation connects the motion.

 The feet are pressed together to avoid loss of water pressure.
 The feet naturally point downwards, give thrust downwards, move up the feet, and press down the head.

 There is no stipulation in competitive butterfly rules that a swimmer makes a fixed number of pulses in butterfly–the swimmer may kick as little or as much as they wish.
 While competitive rules allow such a choice, the typical method of swimming butterfly is with two kicks.

 As butterfly originated as a variant of breaststroke, it would be performed with a breaststroke or whip kick by some swimmers.
 While breaststroke was separated from butterfly in 1953, the breaststroke kick in butterfly was not officially outlawed until 2001.
-However several Masters swimmers were upset with the change since they came from a time when butterfly usually swam with a breaststroke kick.
+However several Masters swimmers were upset with the change since they came from a time when butterfly was usually swum with a breaststroke kick.
 FINA was then convinced to allow a breaststroke kick in Masters swimming.
 Given the option, most swimmers use a dolphin-kicking action.
 However, there still is a small minority of swimmers who prefer the breaststroke kick for recreational swimming and even for competition.